 Guidance System in France – Introduction

-What is characteristic of the French system is a great variety of the services providing information and guidance.
-The advantages of this situation are a wide range of techniques, of practices, and of practitioners and a large number of guidance providers all over the French territory.
-But what is missing is a certain coordination and coherence at a national level, which means for the clients a lack of visibility.
-So it is rather difficult to evaluate those guidance providers and to have a clear overview at a national level.
-Relationships between all those services are rather difficult.
-In other words, there is no unique life long guidance service in our country.
+What is characteristic of the French system is a great diversity of the services providing information and guidance.
+The benefits of this situation are a wide range of techniques, of practices, of practitioners and a large number of guidance providers all over French territory.
+But what is missing is a certain coordination and harmonization at a national level, which means for the user a lack of visibility.

-Despite of all this, the main guidance providers are run by two Ministries, the Ministry of Education and the Ministry of Employment, even if other ministries are involved as well: Ministry of Higher Education and Research and to a lesser extent Ministries of Youth and Agriculture.
-Guidance services depending on the Ministry of Education are targeting post-primary schools, higher and further education institutions, roughly 600 guidance services (CIO Centre d’Information et d’Orientation) with a national information provider ONISEP (Office National d’Information sur les Enseignements et les Professions).
-The job is carried out by very well trained practitioners such as guidance counsellors called “ Conseillers d’Orientation Psychologues “ and non specialists, such as teachers.
-These counsellors are working both in the educational institutions and in the guidance centers.
+Even if other ministries are involved as the Ministry of Higher Education and Research and to a lesser extent Ministries of Youth and Agriculture the main guidance providers are run by two Ministries, the Ministry of Education and the Ministry of Employment.
+Guidance services depending on the Ministry of Education are targeting post-primary schools, higher and further education institutions, roughly 515 guidance services (CIO Centre d’Information et d’Orientation) and a national information provider ONISEP (Office National d’Information sur les Enseignements et les Professions).
+The job is carried out by well trained practitioners such as guidance counselors called “ Conseillers d’Orientation Psychologues “ and non specialists, such as teachers.
+These counselors are working both in the educational institutions and in guidance centers.

-There is also what we call MGI (Mission Générale d’Insertion) which is a structure focussing on school leavers without any qualification and droppers as well.
+There is also what we call MLDS (Mission de lutte contre le décrochage scolaire) which is a entity focusing on school drop outs.

 In each university there is a guidance service called SCUIO (Service Commun Universitaire d’Information et d’Orientation).

-Another network reporting to the Ministry of Employment is the network of employment centres (Maisons de l’emploi).
-Their purpose is to help the various agencies involved (local authorities, Pôle Emploi), work more closely together on the basis of an area plan.
+Another network reporting to the Ministry of Employment is the one of employment centres (Maisons de l’emploi).
+Their purpose is to help the various agencies involved (local authorities, Pôle Emploi), to work more closely together on the basis of an area plan.

 Other bodies also offer vocational guidance and advice :

-– At regional level, information about continuing vocational training is disseminated by training action, resource and information centres (centres d’animation, de ressources et d’information sur la formation or CARIFs).
-These comprise a network of regional contact points for training professionals.
-Financed jointly by the Government and the regions, they have links with social partners and with public and private bodies involved in vocational training, and they supply information to people who work in training, particularly to local enquiry/information/guidance points.
+– At regional level, information about continuing vocational training is spread by training action, resource and information centres (centres d’animation, de ressources et d’information sur la formation or CARIFs).
+Financed jointly by the Government and the regions, the CARIFs have links with social partners and with public and private bodies involved in vocational training, and they supply information to people who work in training, particularly to local enquiry/information/guidance points.
 The CARIFs maintain up-to-date documentation on training provision at regional level.
-They offer a forum where trainers in a given region can meet and exchange ideas, etc.
+They offer a forum where trainers in a given region can meet and exchange ideas.

-– some training organisations include, as part of their work, guidance, advice and placement services ;
+– Some training organizations include, as part of their work, guidance, advice and placement services;

-– certain joint bodies that manage training-insurance funds – notably the Individual Training-Leave Management Fund (Fonds de gestion du congé individuel de formation or FONGECIF) – inform employees about their entitlements and advise them ;
+– Some joint bodies managing training-insurance funds – as the Individual Training-Leave Management Fund (Fonds de gestion du congé individuel de formation or FONGECIF) – inform employees about their entitlements and advise them;

-– interinstitutional skills-assessment centres (CIBC) serve both employees and job-seekers who need to plan their careers;
+– interinstitutional skills-assessment centers (Centre Interinstitutionnel de Bilans de Compétences CIBC) serve both employees and job-seekers who need to plan their careers;

-– private guidance centres and private press agencies such as L’Etudiant offer information for secondary school and university students.
+– Private guidance centers and private press agencies such as L’Etudiant, Studyrama, offer information for secondary school and university students.

-This wide range of information, guidance and counselling services has been shaped by differences in respect of the groups targeted (school pupils, young people, adults, the unemployed, women, the disabled), the types of service offered (individual counselling, skill audit, group or individual services, training, information), practitioners’ qualifications (counsellors, psychologists, teachers, information providers, social workers), the status of facilities (public, private, voluntary, commercial, professional) and financing (state, local authority, joint organisations, enterprises, users)
+This wide range of information, guidance and counseling services has been shaped by differences in respect of the target group (school pupils, young people, adults, the unemployed, women, the disabled), the kind of service offered (individual counseling, skill audit, group or individual services, training, information), practitioners’ qualifications (counselors, psychologists, teachers, information providers, social workers), the status of facilities (public, private, voluntary, commercial, professional) and financing (state, local authority, joint organizations, enterprises, users)